keeslinp/PenguinMonitor/README.md

 Use Penguin Monitor to notify all of the users each time a file has changed:

   PenMon "cat test.txt" "echo The file has changed | wall" -u 60 -r

+Use Penguin Monitor to keep track of public IP address and keep a record of past ones

+  PenMon "curl wtfismyip.com/text" "curl wtfismyip.com/text >> log.txt" -u 360 -r